LUMC/HAMLET/README.md

 Additionally, `singularity` version 3 or greater should be installed on the system.

 # Data files
 HAMLET requires around 100GB of reference files to run.
-You can download the data files [here](https://barmsijs.lumc.nl/HAMLET/deps.tar.gz).
+You can download the data files [here](https://barmsijs.lumc.nl/HAMLET/deps.tar.gz), the md5sum for the archive is `5541718e8bc17bcd00ec90ff23ebcfae`.
 Please contact the author or open an issue if the link is not working.

 # Testing